Current order processing time is approx 5-6 business days.

 Do not be too hasty to discard seed that does not germinate, seeds will often lay dormant until the conditions are similar to their natural requirements for germination to occur.
 Containers put to one side will often surprise long after they were discarded.

-Smoke Treatments: Pre-treatment of smoke is not considered critical to germination of this species of Proteaceae and germination will generally occur without it.
+Smoke Treatments: Pre-treatment of smoke is not considered critical to the germination of this species of Proteaceae and germination will generally occur without it.

-Many members of the Proteaceae family are responsive to pre-treatment of smoke.
+Many members of the Proteaceae family are responsive to the pre-treatment of smoke.
 Although germination will often occur without smoke treatment it has proved to be beneficial in reducing the number of days to germination and increasing germination rates in some species of the Proteaceae family.

 Smoke treatments are simple and can be undertaken either by soaking the seed overnight or by applying to the surface after sowing, both provide good results.
-Smoke treatments available by clicking here.
+Smoke treatments are available by clicking here.

 We now stock a range of Propagation Accessories including the popular Aquamiser Propagation Kits, Pots, Native and Forestry Tubes, Trays, Labels and more.